lightoj-dev/problem-tutorials/1393/en.md

 ### Solution

-For a cell (x, y), we can think of this as a pillar of height `R-x + C-y` and the coins in that cell as a pile of stones on that piller.
-Moving some coins to the cell right or beneath it is equivalent to moving some stones from this pillar of height `h` to a pillar of `h-1`.
+For a cell (x, y), we can think of this as a pillar of height `R-x + C-y` and the coins in that cell as a pile of stones on that pillar.
+Moving some coins to the cell right or beneath it is equivalent to moving some stones from a pile on this pillar of height `h` to a pillar of `h-1`.
 This is indeed a classic example of _Staircase Nim_, a lesser known Nim game, for which _Shafaet Ashraf_ has written [a brilliant blog post on CodeForces](https://codeforces.com/blog/entry/44651).